MadBrozzeR/queue/README.md

 };
 ```

-Two given events are standard ones: `init` event triggers at the moment previous element leaves the queue and this
+Two given events are standard ones: `init` event triggers at the moment previous element leaves the queue
-element is becoming current; `timeout` event triggers when `element.setTimeout` method was set, and timeout has expired.
+and this element is becoming current; `timeout` event triggers when `element.setTimeout` method was set,
+and timeout has expired.
 All other events are custom.
 They can be defined and triggered by your will.
+In general, all events are optional.
+If you don't need to perform any action as `init` event (though I don't
+really know why would you need it), then you can simply omit it from listener list.

 When queue triggers event of some type it makes its way into correspondant listener of current Element instance,
 which in its turn should decide how to deal with this event.
 Some data may be passed into callback as an argument,
 and function context (`this`) is a link to current Element in queue.
+If event of some type was triggered, but
+there is no listener attached to this type of event, then it will be ignored.

 It's a good idea to keep each set of event listeners in separated file, as distinct operation type.